Labour Party (Netherlands): 1989–2010

-2010–present
+2010–2023

-After withdrawing from the government, Wouter Bos announced he would leave politics to spend more time with his wife and two daughters.
-The then mayor of Amsterdam, Job Cohen, took his place as leader of the PvdA.
-In the 2010 election, the PvdA won 30 seats, a loss of three, and was narrowly overtaken by the VVD.
-After the election, a 'purple coalition' was considered – it would have required a fourth party in addition to the VVD, PvdA and D66 – but talks broke down and the PvdA entered opposition.
+The then-mayor of Amsterdam, Job Cohen, took Wouter Bos' place as leader of the PvdA following the latter quitting politics.
+In the 2010 general election, the PvdA won 30 seats, a loss of three, and was narrowly overtaken by the VVD.
+After the election, a 'purple-plus coalition' was considered, which would have required the participation of GroenLinks, in addition to the VVD, PvdA and D66 – but talks broke down and the PvdA entered opposition.

 Cohen resigned as leader in February 2012.
 Diederik Samsom was subsequently elected the party leader.
-In the 2012 general election the Labour Party won 38 seats, a gain of eight, defying initial predictions that the Socialist Party would overtake it.
+In the 2012 general election, the Labour Party won 38 seats, a gain of eight, defying initial predictions that the Socialist Party would overtake it.
 Following the election the party entered a governing coalition with the VVD under Mark Rutte, with Labour's Lodewijk Asscher becoming Deputy Prime Minister.

-Opinion polls suggested that popular support for the PvdA fell into a gradual decline in the years after the 2012 election.
-The party was polled as low as 5% by Peil on 8 May 2016.
-In December 2016 Samson was defeated by Lodewijk Asscher in a party leadership election.

-In the Dutch general election of 2017, the PvdA suffered the biggest defeat in Dutch electoral history, receiving only 5.7% of the votes and losing 29 of its 38 seats.
+In December 2016, Samson was defeated by Lodewijk Asscher in a party leadership election.
+In the 2017 general election, the PvdA suffered the biggest defeat in Dutch electoral history, receiving only 5.7% of the votes and losing 29 of its 38 seats.
 Asscher did not resign from his post, claiming the defeat was his predecessor's responsibility.
 The party experienced a degree of revival in 2019, obtaining the most votes in that year's European Parliament election.
 This marked the first time the PvdA had finished first in a national election since 1998.

 Ahead of the 2021 general election, Asscher resigned from the party leadership due to his part in the childcare benefits scandal.
-He was replaced as leader and lijsttrekker by Lilianne Ploumen, who became the party's first permanent female leader.
-Following the election, the PvdA participated unsuccessfully in the 2021 Dutch cabinet formation in conjunction with GreenLeft.
+He was replaced as leader and lead candidate by Lilianne Ploumen, who became the party's first permanent female leader.
+Following the election, the PvdA participated unsuccessfully in the 2021 Dutch cabinet formation in conjunction with GroenLinks.
 Ploumen later left, claiming she was unsuited for the leadership.
-She was replaced as parliamentary leader by Attje Kuiken.
+Ploumen was replaced as parliamentary leader by Attje Kuiken.

+Co-operation with GroenLinks (2023–)

+Following the 2023 Senate election in 30 May 2023, PvdA and GroenLinks deepened their co-operation by forming a joint parliamentary group in the senate, becoming the second-largest group behind the Farmer–Citizen Movement.

+On 17 July 2023, the party and GroenLinks announced that they would contest the 2023 general election with a common policy programme and joint electoral list.
+With Frans Timmermans as lead candidate, the joint parliamentary group became the second largest with 25 seats, but did not become part of the coalition.
+On 12 June 2025, members of the PvdA voted in favour of another joint list for the general elections of 2025, as well as a merger with GroenLinks into a new party in 2026.